An extended Knowledge Compilation Map for Conditional Preference Statements-based and Generalized Additive Utilities-based Languages: Introduction

-The aim of this paper is to initiate such a compilation map for models of preferences based on the language of conditional preference statements.
-We compare the expressiveness and succinctness of various languages on these conditional preference statements, and the complexity of several queries of interest for these languages.
+The aim of this paper is to initiate a \emph{compilation map} for representations on preferences.
+To this end, we systematically study and compare different languages of conditional preference statements and models based on Generalized Additive Utilities (called GAIs).
+In particular, we analyze the expressiveness and succinctness of various languages based on these conditional preference statements and on GAIs, and the complexity of several queries and transformations of interest.

-The next section recalls some basic definitions about combinatorial domains and pre-orders, and introduces notations that will be used throughout.
+Section~\ref{sec:prelim} recalls some basic definitions about combinatorial domains and pre-orders, and introduces notation that we will use throughout.
 Section~\ref{sec:language} gives an overview of various languages based on conditional preference statements that have been studied in the literature.
-We also introduce a new parameterised family of languages, which enables to balance expressiveness against the complexity of some queries.
-Section~\ref{sec:expressiveness} and~\ref{sec:succinctness} respectively study expressiveness and succinctness for languages based on conditional preference statements.
-Sections~\ref{sec:queries} study the complexity of queries for these languages. \ifAAMASlong This is an extended version of \citep{FargierMengin:AAMAS21}, with proofs. \else Proofs can be found in \cite{FargierMengin:irit21}. \fi
+It introduces first a general language of conditional preference statements, and recalls the language of Generalized Additive Utilities.
+The remainder of this section then presents various language restrictions that have been studied in the literature and offer interesting compromises between expressiveness and querying complexity.